umcu/dataverse-uploader/README.md

 # Configuration
 All scripts assume that the API keys can be found in a configuration file `~/.config/dataverse.json` in the home directory of the user.
+The user should generate the API keys in the web interface of Dataverse.
+Note: the API keys have a limited lifetime!

 This configuration file should look like this:

 ```
 {